isabellegoebel/isabellegoebel/README.md

 CE 93 - Data Analysis (A)
 CE 100 - Fluid Mechanics (A)
-CE 105 - Design for Global Transformation (TBD)
+CE 105 - Design for Global Transformation (A)
 CE 110 - Water Systems (A)
 CE 111 - Environmental Engineering (A)
 CE 155 - Transportation Engineering (A+)